BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

-To assign the different countries in our data set to either a developing or an industrialized country, we also imported a new csv file, which we named "dd".
+To assign the different countries in the data set to either a developing or an industrialized country, another data set was imported.
 We created this file ourselves, based on data from @ddcountries.

-To format the category as a double value, we executed the following commands.